How To Spend 3 Days in Valencia, Spain

 It was scary because it meant that I was going to be alone for about two weeks.
 At that time, I had never traveled on my own, nor had I ever traveled out of my country.
 So, I built up the courage and I booked a two-week backpacking trip where I stayed in 4 different cities, each one for 2 or 3 days.
 The cities that I visited were Granada, Seville, Madrid and Valencia.

 As much as I loved all four cities, the reason why I’m writing this post is to talk about the last one I visited, Valencia.
 I had never heard of this Spanish city and, as I was curious to know more, I booked it.
+If you want to explore Spain, Valencia is a must!

 The only Valencia I knew was in Los Angeles where I’m from.
 In this article, I’m going to show you how to spend 3 days in Valencia, Spain while on a budget and the best things to do in Valencia.